 Feeling peckish?
-Glorious Guildford is filled with some seriously good restaurants, pubs and cafés including an award winning ice creamery, the iconic Alfred's Kitchen, historic pubs, tapas, Thai, Vietnamese, Italian, modern Australian fare and tea rooms offering tasty treats.
+Glorious Guildford is filled with some seriously good dining options including an award winning ice creamery, the iconic Alfred's Kitchen, historic pubs, Thai, Vietnamese, Italian, modern Australian fare and cafés offering tasty treats.

-Shopaholics will love the James Street antique strip, which offers a colossal range of vintage and second-hand wares outside Perth.
+Shopaholics will love the James Street antique strip, which offers a colossal range of vintage and second-hand wares.
 You’ll also discover specialty gift shops, galleries, premium garden centres, chic furniture and clothing stores.

 Check out Guildford's ANZAC Heritage